Festivals-App/festivals-gateway/operation/DEPLOYMENT.md

 sudo ./install.sh
 ```

+The config file is located at:

+  > `/etc/festivals-gateway.conf`.

+You also need to provide certificates in the right format and location:

+  > Root CA certificate     `/usr/local/festivals-gateway/ca.crt`
+  > Server certificate is   `/usr/local/festivals-gateway/server.crt`
+  > Server key is           `/usr/local/festivals-gateway/server.key`

+Where the root CA certificate is required to validate incoming requests and the server certificate and key is requires to make outgoing connections.
+For instructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.

-## Copying mTLS Certificates to the VM
+## 2. Copying mTLS Certificates to the VM

 Copy the server mTLS certificates from your development machine to the VM: